How To Biohack On A Budget (With Upgrade Options)

 • If your goals are to increase alertness then choose a breathwork strategy such as bellows breath or holotrophic breathwork. if your goals are for relaxation then consider resonance breathing or extended exhales (my favorite).
 Choose a few to practice and pull them out of your toolbox when you need them.

 • There's no shortage of apps focused on breathwork either.
-My favorite is Headspace (which as a free version) but find a list of other breathwork apps here.
+My favorite is Headspace (which has a free version) but find a list of other breathwork apps here.
 It's worth noting that you should not do any breath holds in unsafe situations such as in water or standing.

 The upgrade: